ancor1369/EmbeddedIOTProject/README.md

 # Embedded IOT Project
-This is an implementation of Electrinoc Shelf Tags aiming to improve operations in retail stores
+This is an implementation of Electronic Shelf Tags aiming to improve operations in retail stores

 ![image](https://user-images.githubusercontent.com/25968721/79048795-8fe77e00-7bed-11ea-9828-673706acc54b.png)